razgarabedi/imagedropify/README.md

         rm libssl1.1_1.1.1f-1ubuntu2_amd64.deb
         ```
         **Note:** Always prefer packages from official repositories if available for your Ubuntu version.
 If `libssl1.1` causes issues on newer systems, you might need to explore Prisma's binaryTargets or ensure your system provides a compatible libssl (often libssl3 is present, but Prisma might specifically need 1.1).
+        For CentOS, typically OpenSSL is provided by the system.
+If Prisma specifically requires `libssl.so.1.1` and it's not present, you might need to compile/install it from source or find a compatible package, which can be complex.
+Usually, Prisma's engines for RHEL/CentOS work with system OpenSSL.
-    *   After installation, PostgreSQL service usually starts automatically.
+    *   After installation, PostgreSQL service usually starts automatically on Ubuntu.
+On CentOS, ensure it's started and enabled.
 You can check its status:
         ```bash
         sudo systemctl status postgresql
         ```